Cash Revenues

 Example 4: Customer Deposit

-Lets assume you your customer sends you an advance deposit on their usage credits on March 31 2024 for $5,000.
-On March 31 2024, the following JE is recorded:
+Let’s assume your customer sends you an advance deposit of $5,000 on March 31, 2024 for usage credits.

 DR: Cash $5,000